 How To Choose Sales Performance Metrics To Track

 There are dozens, maybe hundreds of different metrics you can track for your sales team both within your CRM setup and when you combine that data with insights from other systems.
 But just because you can track so many KPIs doesn’t mean you should.

 The best finance and sales leaders can work together to identify and track only the most important sales performance and sales pipeline metrics.

-Here are three things to consider when you choose which sales metrics to track:
+Here are four things to consider when you choose which sales metrics to track:

-By choosing the right sales metrics, you create a more accurate picture of growth and keep your managers and salespeople focused on high-impact activities.
+By choosing the right sales metrics, including both leading indicators and lagging indicators of your pipeline’s efficiency and effectiveness, you create a more accurate picture of growth and keep your managers and salespeople focused on high-impact activities.

 14 Essential Sales Performance Metrics